Click on a heading below to expand/collapse information.

 The Eligibility Verification for Entitlement Act (EVEA) requires state public institutions of higher education to verify that anyone seeking a “state public benefit” is a United States citizen or otherwise lawfully present in the US.
 Any student turning 18 during the term of enrollment will need to submit a copy of their valid driver’s license, official birth certificate, or valid passport as proof of citizenship as required by the Eligibility Verification for Entitlements Act.
 Documentation can be scanned and emailed to firstname.lastname@example.org.

 In most cases, yes.
 If the student plans to enroll in an institution other than UT Martin, it is the student’s responsibility to check with the institution regarding transferability of UT Martin coursework.
 A link to the UT Martin transfer equivalency tables is located on the webpage.

 Dual enrollment students must request UT Martin official transcripts in the same manner as traditional students.
 There is a $5 charge for each request.
 Transcripts can be requested in any of the following methods:

 As required by the Internal Revenue Service (IRS), eligible educational institutions file Form 1098-T for each student they enroll and for whom a reportable transaction is made.
 The student or person eligible to claim the student as a dependent may be able to claim an education credit on IRS Form 1040.
 Form 1098-T is required to support any claim for an educational credit.
+A scholarship is considered paid on behalf of the student.
 For more information, please consult a tax advisor.